hjwp/www.obeythetestinggoat.com/content/day-against-drm-copyright.md

 Tags: book, O'Reilly, copyright
 Slug: day-against-drm-copyright
 Author: Harry
-Summary: Not only does my book have no DRM, it also has a 10-year limit on copyright, and will be released online under creative commons in parallel to the print release
+Summary: <p>Not only does my book have no DRM, it also has a 10-year limit on copyright, and will be released online under creative commons in parallel to the print release</p>

 Hooray for O'Reilly, who are giving away ebooks half-price in celebration of the FSF's "Day against DRM"!